henkexbg/gallery-api/README.md

    ],
    "comment":"Server config dictates whether custom image sizes are allowed, or only image formats", "allowCustomImageSizes":false,
-   "comment":"if separateImagesAndVideos is true, images will be returned in the images attribute, and videos in the videos attribute"
-   "separateImagesAndVideos":false,
    "comment":"Image formats by codes, that also display the sizes they correspond to", "imageFormats":[
       {